 During these challenging times, the IT budget is frequently reduced.
 In a recent survey of nearly 950 IT managers at companies in North America and Europe; nearly half of the U.S. respondents said they have already cut their IT spending budgets.
 Unfortunately, a cut in IT spending doesn’t mean there is a cut in demand for services.
 This adds tremendous stress and pressure on internal departments to support the same amount of work with fewer resources.

 Computer systems must be maintained just like any other systems used within the business.
 Vehicle fleets, manufacturing equipment, and the physical plant, have all moved to a preventative approach.
 If a company does not implement this preventative maintenance strategy for its technology components, disaster might be the unpleasant and unprofitable result.

-Finally, the technology utilized within an organization in most cases must meet specific compliance standards.
-For example, a company’s business processes supported by technology may need to comply with Sarbanes-Oxely, Health Insurance Portability and Accountability Act (HIPPA), Gramm-Leach-Bliley Act (GLBA) and other requirements.
+Finally, the technology utilised within an organisation in most cases must meet specific compliance standards.
+For example, a company’s business processes supported by technology may need to comply with Sarbanes-Oxley, Health Insurance Portability and Accountability Act (HIPPA), Gramm-Leach-Bliley Act (GLBA) and other requirements.
 Most companies don’t have the resources to fully understand and comply with all the detailed requirements of these regulations.

 All of the above issues are driving the popularity of partnering with a managed IT services firm.
 Companies that have made the transition already answered this question.
 If deploying, managing and monitoring my IT infrastructure has absolutely nothing to do with the core competency of my business, why wouldn’t I outsource it to an expert?
 This is a fairly easy question to answer and these organisations have reaped the rewards of increased profitability and a competitive advantage.